 The National Skin Cancer Centres are based in locations across Australia.
 These state-of-the-art skin cancer facilities provide a “one-stop shop” to patients for lesion diagnosis and treatment.
 Participants can solidify their knowledge in one of these dedicated skin cancer centres by spending two working days observing and assisting experienced skin cancer doctors – from initial consultations and patient treatment options to surgical procedures, use of equipment, Medicare billing and patient follow-ups.
 Clinical attachments are typically run on a Monday and Tuesday.
 As a result, the number of clinical attachment places are limited.

 The National Skin Cancer Centres are purpose-built, state-of-the-art dedicated skin cancer facilities based in locations throughout Australia.
 Each of the centres operates with dedicated surgical facilities and trained nursing and administration staff.
 The centres not only provide a service for self-referred patients but also supports local GPs as a referral centre in their more complex cases.
 The National Skin Cancer Centres are Australia’s leading provider of skin cancer services and you can view their current locations here.
-Clinical Attachments are currently available at the Redcliffe Skin Cancer Centre and Coorparoo Skin Cancer Centre, Queensland.
+Clinical Attachments are currently available at Redcliffe Skin Cancer Centre and Coorparoo Skin Cancer Centre, Queensland.

 The program can be tailored individually to the participant’s special interests and activities may

 - Full-body skin examinations, consultation, and dermoscopy